 An unmodified opinion was issued on the financial statement ents.
 Internal control over financial reporting: Material weakness(es) identified?
-Yes XNo Significant deficiency(ies) identified that are not considered a material weakness?
+Yes X No Significant deficiency(ies) identified that are not considered a material weakness?
 Yes XNone reported Noncompliance material to financial statements noted?
 Yes XNo Major Programs Internal control over major programs: Material weakness(es) identified?
-Yes XNo Significant deficiency(ies) identified that are not considered a material weakness?
-Yes XNone reported An unmodified opinion was issued on compliance for major or programs.
+Yes X No Significant deficiency(ies) identified that are not considered a material weakness?
+Yes XNone reported An unmodified opinion was issued on compliance for major programs.
 Any audit findings disclosed that were required to be reported in accordance with Uniform Guidance?
-Yes XNo Identification of major programs: Title I, Part A Cluster ESEA Title II, Part A, Teacher & Principal Training Title III Language Instruction LEP 84.010A 84.367A 84.365 The dollar threshold used to distinguish between Type A and Type B program?. \$895,114 Auditee qualified as a low-risk auditee?
+Yes XNo Identification of major programs: Special Education Cluster 84.027, 84.173 The dollar threshold used to distinguish between Type A and Type B program?. \$898,388 Auditee qualified as a low-risk auditee?
 XYes No

-Schedule of Findings and Questioned Costs Year Ended June 30, 2018
+Schedule of Findings and Questioned Costs Year Ended June 30, 2019